ingonyama-zk/developer-docs/docs/icicle/primitives/poseidon.md

 **Linear Transformation and Round Constants:** A linear transformation is performed and round constants are added.
 The linear transformation in partial rounds can be designed to be less computationally intensive (this is done by using a sparse matrix) than in full rounds, further optimizing the function's efficiency.

-The user of a Poseidon hash often can choose how many partial or full rounds he wishes to apply, more full rounds will increase security and degrade performance.
-The choice and balance depend highly on the use case.
+The user of a Poseidon hash can often choose how many partial or full rounds he wishes to apply; more full rounds will increase security but degrade performance.
+The choice and balance is highly dependent on the use case.

 ![Alt text](image-2.png)